waku-org/specs/standards/core/enr.md

 Directly storing one or several multiaddresses in the ENR would fix the issues listed above:

 - multiaddr is self-describing and support addresses for any network protocol:
-  No new RFC would be needed to support encoding other transport protocols in an ENR.
+  No new specification would be needed to support encoding other transport protocols in an ENR.
 - multiaddr contains both the host and port information, allowing the ambiguity previously described to be resolved.

+## Wire Format

-## `multiaddrs` ENR key
+### `multiaddrs` ENR key

 We define a `multiaddrs` key.